tknarr/opendkim-genkeys/README.md

 directory doesn't need to be in your path, if it isn't you may want an alias or small wrapper script so you don't have to use the full path to `genkeys.py` every time.
-You can put the binaries directly in the data directory, but it increases the clutter and the changes that you'll accidentally delete the script files.
+You can put the binaries directly in the data directory, but it increases the clutter and the chances that you'll accidentally delete the script files.

 Once the two configuration files are set up, you just run `genkeys.py` with the `-n` option at the end of the month.
 That will generate new private and public key files